abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 The answer is yes --- as long as the order is maintained, the result would always be the same.
 This property of functions is called *associatity.

-*Task:* Draw the above diagrams as internal diagrams: define three functions that compose with one another (you can use the two functions that we defined earlier, you only would have to make a third one) compose them in the two ways shown above and check if the result is the same.
+*Task 10:* Draw the above diagrams as internal diagrams: define three functions that compose with one another (you can use the two functions that we defined earlier, you only would have to make a third one) compose them in the two ways shown above and check if the result is the same.

 Category theory --- a hint for the definition
 ---